Runs Oct 28 - Nov 21, 2021

 It’s 1945 in Prague after the German defeat.
-A short period of liberation euphoria is followed by a turbulent time of revenge and retribution.
+A short period of liberation-euphoria is followed by a turbulent time of revenge and retribution.
 Nazis and traitors are prosecuted, and public executions happen daily.
 Sharing one prison cell are five women accused of Nazi collaboration.
 None of them knows how long they will be there, or if any will live to see the outside world again.
 Each has to testify knowing the gallows are waiting.
-The play is a gut wrenching human story that raises profound questions regarding guilt, revenge, betrayal and survival.
+The play is a gut-wrenching human story that raises profound questions of guilt, revenge, betrayal and survival.

 The live, in-person performance opens Thursday, October 28, 2021 and runs through Sunday, November 21, 2021.
-It features Karin Rosnizeck as Adina, Lisa Hodsoll as Julča, Stacy Whittle as Lída, Sara Barker as Hana, and Aniko Olah as Nova.
-It is co-directed by Melissa Robinson and Karin Rosnizeck with Katelyn Foster as the assistant director.
-The set and projections are handled by Johnny Dahm Robertson, lighting is by Marianne Meadows, and costumes are by Brandee Matthies.
-It will be presented at the Atlas Performing Arts Center in Washington, DC.
+It features Sara Barker as Hana, Lisa Hodsoll as Julča, Aniko Olah as Nova, Karin Rosnizeck as Adina, and Stacy Whittle as Lída.
+Co-directors: Melissa Robinson and Karin Rosnizeck.
+Assistant Director: Kate Foster.
+Set and projections by Johnny Dahm Robertson, lighting design by Marianne Meadows, and costumes by Brandee Matthies.
+Pankrác ’45 will be presented at the Atlas Performing Arts Center in Washington, DC.

 D.C.
 Theatre Scene Profile